orlando724/orlando724/my-github-page/README.md

 - `index.html`: Contains the HTML for the "About Me" section.
 - `css/styles.css`: Styles for the GitHub page, defining layout, colors, fonts, and other visual aspects.
 - `script.js`: Contains information on the image slideshow.
+- `/images`: Contains the images for the image slideshow.

 ## Setup Instructions